 When you are not wearing your silver jewellery, store it in a cool and dry place.
 Silver can become discoloured if submerged in chlorinated water, so it's always best to take if off before going swimming or bathing.

-How can I look after the plating on my jewellery?
+How can I look after the plating / coating on my jewellery?

-Most of our jewellery is plated with either rhodium (black, white, purple or blue) or 18ct/24ct gold (rose gold or yellow gold).
-When any plating is on the outer surface of the ring (eg. Not in the engravings) it has a tendency to scratch over time – this applies mainly to rings due to the impact they take on a day to day basis (picking up things, opening doors etc).
+Most of our jewellery is plated or coated with either lacquer, rhodium or 18ct/24ct gold plate.
+When any plating is on the outer surface of the ring (eg. Not in the engravings) it has a tendency to scratch over time – this applies mainly to rings due to the impact they take on a day to day basis.
 We would advise if you have this type of ring to ensure you take off the piece when cleaning and when using skin products etc and we suggest that you treat it as occasion wear.

 If your ring only has plating inside the engravings you can wear your ring every day, but we would still suggest removing it when using any cleaning or skincare products.

 If you've exposed your jewellery to water or chemicals from everyday products or it's getting dirt stuck in the engravings, simply polishing your jewellery with a microfibre cloth will restore your piece back to its original state.
 A good way to get the dirt out of the engravings is to lightly use soapy water and a soft toothbrush.

 Cleaning of lacquer can be done with a soft bristle toothbrush and warm water.
 Standard chemical jewellery cleaning products or ultrasonic cleansers should never be used.

 We are committed to sourcing ethical and sustainable materials.
 We carefully select each of the suppliers we use, and hand select each stone to ensure quality.
 We are keen to maintain the highest level of craftsmanship and make sure that customers are delighted with their piece of jewellery.